MaartenAfschrift/OpenSim_SourceAD/README.md

         cmake --build . --config RelWithDebInfo

-   Alternative values for `--config` in this command are:
+   Building in **RelWithDebInfo** mode is fine and sufficient for our applications.
+Yet alternative values for `--config` in this command are:

    * **Debug**: debugger symbols; no optimizations (more than 10x slower).
      Library names end with `_d`.